Sermon #68 Series: Matthew

 Our Lord teaches us plainly that these things will not happen while time shall stand.
 Troublous times lie before us.
 Heresies and persecutions will continue to abound.
 Doors that are now opened to us may soon be shut.
 These are the facts plainly revealed in these verses.
 But there are other lessons here, too.

-4. We must not allow these things to trouble our hearts. — “See that ye be not troubled: for all these things must come to pass” (v.6).
+IV.
+Fourth, “See that ye be not troubled: for all these things must come to pass” (v.6).

-6. We must learn to look upon this world and everything in it like scaffolding to a building.
+VI.
+Sixth, We must learn to look upon this world and everything in it like scaffolding to a building.